 Goals and Objectives

 In partnership with our sponsors, Berkeley Engineering has designed the Girls in Engineering program to give middle school girls the opportunity to experience hands-on engineering activities on the Berkeley campus.
 Taught by Berkeley female faculty, staff, and students, the program promotes leadership skills and inspires confidence in the participants to pursue STEM fields.
 It also provides girls an opportunity to learn firsthand about the exciting world of engineering!

 Berkeley’s Girls in Engineering program provides participants with experiences in three areas:

 Experiential education and team projects are at the heart of Berkeley Engineering.
 Working in groups on design projects teaches students to communicate effectively, to work together to solve problems, and to successfully negotiate differences.
-Each project in the design innovation portion of the program combines several analytical skills to successfully create a working prototype.
-This method reinforces the group communication lessons from earlier in the day, while allowing girls to explore the similarities and differences between disciplines by providing an overview of different types of engineering paths of study.
+During these hands-on modules, girls are exposed to a wide range of engineering fields, such as bioengineering, computer science and algorithms, transportation engineering, environmental engineering, and materials engineering.
+These modules reinforce the lessons from earlier in the day, while allowing the girls to explore the similarities and differences between various engineering disciplines.

 Learning in Context via Tours and Lab Demonstrations